giancarlovisconti/giancarlovisconti.github.io/research.md

 ## Working Papers

+"Voting for the Lesser Evil: Evidence from a Conjoint Experiment in Romania" (with Isabela Mares).
+Revise and Resubmit, *Journal of Politics*.

 "Economic Perceptions and Electoral Choices: A Design-Based Approach."
 Revise and Resubmit, *Political Science Research and Methods*.

 "Electoral Reform Under Limited Party Competition: The Adoption of Proportional Representation in Latin America" (with Gabriel Negretto).
 Revise and Resubmit, *Latin American Politics and Society*

-"Voting for the Lesser Evil: Evidence from a Conjoint Experiment in Romania" (with Isabela Mares)

 "Finding the Largest Matched Sample that is Balanced by Design: A Case Study of the Effect of an Earthquake on Electoral Outcomes" (with José Zubizarreta)